 Other external factors

 Embedded in our processes is the need to consider the financial and political landscape as a whole.
+Our product and service approval process, including fair value assessments, ask our subject matter experts to consider impact of external factors like economic changes, political policy and changes to interest rates on customers and good outcomes.
 To make sure we remain responsible and fair, we actively prohibit anti-competitive behaviours, such as the creation of monopolies, or anything that could negatively impact the integrity of the financial market.
-Our Market Abuse Policy further reinforces our commitment to this.
+Our Market Abuse Policy and mandatory training further reinforce our commitment to this.

-At regular points throughout the life of each of our products and services, risk assessments and testing take place to make sure we understand and manage any risks we find.
-Approval routes for our products are documented and take the form of reviews, forums, and committees attended by experts from across the business.
+Approval routes for our products and services are documented and take the form of reviews by accountable individuals, forums or committees attended by experts from across the business.
 Together, they must approve or endorse decisions.

 Our sales practices

-We’ve documented sales journeys and processes in place that clearly outline our commitment to responsible marketing.
-This is backed by a responsible marketing policy, which outlines what, when and how we should share information with our members, and responsible selling practices.
-Doing the right thing for our members is deeply engrained within our culture, and is heavily reinforced in numerous ways, including:
+We have documented sales journeys and distribution (sales) strategies which consider our target audience and market, and how well our sales channels meet customer needs.
+We also have processes in place that clearly outline our commitment to responsible marketing.
+This is backed by a Communications Policy and a responsible marketing policy, which outlines what, when and how we should share information with our customers, and our responsible selling practices, which includes:

 Training

-All our customer-facing colleagues receive mandatory, formal training to make sure they’ve the right skills and knowledge to support our members.
-Colleagues in regulated advice roles, such as Mortgage Advisors, are also equipped with role-specific qualifications.
-This level of skill is maintained with regular training updates, and a percentage of all processes are quality checked to make sure they’re being followed correctly.
+All our customer-facing colleagues receive mandatory, formal training to make sure they have the right skills and knowledge to support our customers.
+Colleagues in regulated advice roles, such as Mortgage Advisors, are also equipped with the necessary role-specific qualifications.
+This level of skill is maintained with ongoing continuing professional development relative to individual roles, and quality checking of a risk-based percentage of all processes to make sure they’re being followed correctly.

 Incentivisation schemes